Reb Fountain: 2021–2024: Iris and Escaping Utopia

 During the 2020 lockdown, Fountain and her band decided to isolate together at a studio in Waitaki Valley, Otago, to begin recording her next album.
-During the lockdown, Fountain's co-producer David Khan challenged her to write a new song every day.
+During the lockdown, Fountain's co-producer Dave Khan challenged her to write a new song every day.
+Once lockdown was lifted, Reb and band went to Sublime Studios in Kurow to record a new album.

 Fountain released her Flying Nun sophomore album, Iris, in October 2021.
-Her planned tour was postponed due to a head injury she suffered five days prior to Iris's release, and Auckland's third COVID-19 lockdown.
+Her planned tour was postponed due to Auckland's third COVID-19 lockdown.

 Mojo gave the album four out of five stars, calling Fountain "New Zealand's next alt-folk sensation", and in 2025 Rolling Stone featured it in their list of "Top 80 Best NZ Albums of the 2020s", praising her as "one of New Zealand's most consistent lyricists".

+In 2024, Fountain partnered with composer Andrew Keoghan to create the score of TVNZ's Escaping Utopia, a three-part miniseries on Gloriavale.
+The soundtrack featured a mix of new compositions written for the show along with music Fountain had previously released.
+Fountain and Keoghan went on to win the Best Original Score for the soundtrack at the 2024 New Zealand Screen Awards.

 2025: How Love Bends

-In March 2025, Fountain released her sixth studio album, How Love Bends.
+In March 2025, Fountain released her sixth studio album, How Love Bends to critical acclaim, debuting at number 1 on the New Zealand Music Charts, and hitting number 11 on the Top 20 NZ albums sales of 2025.

 Fountain released the album's lead single, "Come Down", in September 2024.
 Described as an "ode to female friendship", its music video was filmed by Fountain, and starred her daughter with her best friend.
-"Come Down" was nominated for Single of the Year at the 2025 Aotearoa Music Awards.
+"Come Down" was her highest charting single, and was nominated for Single of the Year at the 2025 Aotearoa Music Awards.

+The album is nominated for the 2026 Taite Music Prize and for Album of the Year at the 2026 Aotearoa Music Awards.

+2026: Smoke Signals and Water for Gasoline

+Fountain released her EP Smoke Signals on 1 May 2026 for New Zealand Music Month.
+Recorded in collaboration with producers Dave Khan and Matt Mitchinson, the record "reflects on ideas of collective grief and a reimagining of the political world order".

+It was followed by Fountain's seventh album, Water for Gasoline, in August.

 Personal life

-Fountain raised two children as a solo mother, and would often bring them with her when busking around Auckland.
+Fountain raised two children as a single mother, and would often bring them with her when busking around Auckland.
 Her son, Kalvin Fountain-Best, is an artist and photographer who has designed artwork for some of her releases, and her daughter, Lola Fountain-Best, is a writer and director who has filmed numerous music videos for Fountain, including 2021's "Beastie" and "Lacuna", and 2025's "Forever" and "He Commands You to Jump Into The Sea".